diem/client-sdk-python/mini-wallet.md

 ============================== 59 passed, 2 skipped, 198 deselected in 18.26s ===============================
 ```

-Follow MiniWallet API specification to create a proxy server for your wallet application.
+Follow the MiniWallet API specification to create a proxy server for your wallet application.
-Assuming you're running your application at port 9999, you may run the MiniWallet Test Suite:
+Assuming you're running your application at port 9999, you may run the MiniWallet Test Suite using this command:
 ```
 dmw test --target http://localhost:9999
 ```